 Secondly, in preparation for this holiday, a hospital in Chongqing held a special event in which men were able to strap on a device which would allow them to feel the pain of childbirth.

-The machine had ten levels of pain, which is one more level than Dante’s Hell.
+The machine had ten levels of pain, which is one more level than Dante’s Inferno.
 This should tell you all you need to know.
 The men reported that the first level was akin to a mosquito bite.
 By the end of the test, they were begging for the machine to be switched off.